The Dow is on pace to do something today it hasn’t done since 1897 - Local News 8

 Should the Dow end the day higher today, and for a 15th straight day on Friday, that would mark the index’s longest daily winning streak ever.

+The blue-chip index’s run is already at historic levels: The Dow on Wednesday notched its 13th straight day of gains, its best winning streak since 1987 and its highest level since February 2022.

-The Dow, up 7% for the year, was flat Thursday after rallying in recent weeks as cooler-than-expected inflation data has investors more optimistic that a soft landing, or no recession, could be in the cards for the economy.
+The Dow, up 7% for the year, was 50 points higher, rising 0.2% Thursday, after rallying in recent weeks as cooler-than-expected inflation data has investors more optimistic that a soft landing, or no recession, could be in the cards for the economy.

 That, in turn, has spurred investors to snap up shares of cyclical stocks, or shares of companies that are sensitive to the economy.